alex-snezhko/grain-test/README.md

 ## Usage Guide

+### Getting started

 Grain-test is comprised of the core testing library: `grain-test.gr`, and a Python test runner script: `run-tests` (optional but very useful).
-To get started, let's jump into our project and get these files (for the sake of example, we'll assume that our tests will be located in the root of our project, although you may not always want it this way); for example, on Linux/MacOS
+To get started, let's jump into our project and get these files (for the sake of example, we'll assume that our tests will be located in the root of our project, although you may not always want it this way); for example, on Linux/MacOS:
 ```
 cd /location/of/my/project
 curl https://raw.githubusercontent.com/alexsnezhko3/grain-test/main/run-tests -o run-tests